makotokw/world-clocks/README.md

  - Chrome: Fixed an option UI

 * v0.3.2 at 2010/02/24(Chrome Extension)
- - Chrome: Fixed that text is invisible on somes theme.
-Remove a skin for black as backgounrd-color.
+ - Chrome: Fixed that text is invisible on some themes.
+Remove a skin for black as background-color.
  - Chrome: Fixed that digital clock dose not work in DST

 * v0.3.1 at 2010/02/22(Chrome Extension)